rspec/rspec-metagem/Upgrade.markdown

 In this case, we're using `exclusion_filter` instead of `filter_run` or `filter`, which indicate _inclusion_ filters.
 So each of those examples is excluded if we're _not_ running the version of Ruby they work with.

+### Shared example groups

+Shared example groups are now run in a nested group within the including group (they used to be run in the same group).
+Nested groups inherit `before`, `after`, `around`, and `let` hooks, as well as any methods that are defined in the parent group.

+, and an opportunity to add contextual information to the shared group via a block passed to `it_should_behave_like`.